Piglet719/aruco_detect/README.md

 3. Select the picture and click detect (the qrcode icon).

 4. Then, you can see the green mark and if the code is incorrect, the mark will present red.

+5. If the code is correct, then you can click the JS icon to convert to json and save it automatically.
+You can also upload the json and get a url.

+6. After getting the url, you can click the video icon to go to the scratch website.
+Import the written code, change the url and click the green flag, then you can see the numbers sort correctly.

 #### References